Point-like bounding chains in open Gromov-Witten theory: Superpotential

-By~\cite[Theorem 1.5]{GZ1}, the orientation used in~\cite{Georgieva} differs from the orientation arising from the spin structure by a sign that depends only on $\beta$.
-Hence, the last expression is readily seen to agree with the definition of~\cite{Georgieva}, up to a sign and a factor of $2^{1-l}.$ The factor $2^{1-l}$ comes from cancelling out the decorations $\pm$ introduced in~\cite[Section 3]{Georgieva}, attached to all interior marked points with the exception of the first.
+It follows from~\cite[Lemma 7.3]{Georgieva} that the orientation of the moduli spaces used in defining $\ogw_{d,0,l}^{Georgieva}$ is the one arising from the relative spin structures $\s_L.$ Hence, the right hand side of~\eqref{eq:Gsum} is readily seen to agree with the definition of~\cite{Georgieva}, up to a factor of $2^{1-l}.$ The factor $2^{1-l}$ comes from the decorations $\pm$ introduced in~\cite[Section 3]{Georgieva} for all interior marked points with the exception of the first. \end{proof}